In an era of rising costs and competition, Ohio State is taking steps to provide education that is both affordable and

 Lead the national conversation: Ohio State is a founding member of the American Talent Initiative, which aims to increase the number of talented low- and moderate-income students on college campuses.
 It is also a charter participant in the University Innovation Alliance.
 President Drake serves in leadership positions for numerous higher education groups whose work broadly aligns with the university’s vision.

-Expand student aid: The university will ensure that Ohio students who qualify for Pell Grants receive an aid package that covers the full cost of tuition.
-The program will expand to qualifying students at each of Ohio State’s regional campuses in the spring.
-The university has committed $100M in additional need-based aid for Ohio students since 2015 — well exceeding the stated goal of reaching that number by 2020.
+Expand student aid: The university is ensuring that Ohio students who qualify for Pell Grants receive an aid package that covers the full cost of tuition.
+The Buckeye Opportunity Program expanded to qualifying students at each of Ohio State’s regional campuses in spring 2019.
+The university has committed $100M in additional need-based aid for Ohio students since 2015 — impacting more than 33,000 students.

 Each summer, President Drake travels throughout Ohio to share his vision for Ohio State.